jonnypeace/VPN-gateway/README.md

 I've also taken a collection of firewall rules gathered from sources on github, and would welcome any critique / additional rules.
 Since i'm a learning
 Linux System Administrator, and Linux user since 2014, i don't have exposure to Enterprise firewall rules, but all in good time.
-I have an idea how the TCP handshakes work, and the rules collected are mostly all DROP/REJECT, so should work well.
+I have an idea how the TCP handshakes work, and the rules collected are all DROP/REJECT, so should work well.

 ############################################################################